dean0x7d/pybinding/docs/index.rst

     )
     model.plot()

-Within the Pybinding framework, tight-binding models are assembled from logical parts which can be mixed and matched in various ways.
+Within the pybinding framework, tight-binding models are assembled from logical parts which can be mixed and matched in various ways.
 The package comes with a few predefined components: crystal lattices, shapes, symmetries, defects, fields and more (like the :func:`graphene.bilayer() <.graphene.lattice.bilayer>` lattice and the :func:`.regular_polygon`